HC78/OneStopStudentSystem/README.md

 <i>Note Taking</i><br/>
 ![image](https://github.com/user-attachments/assets/dc2d4773-12af-4cc8-b12c-9de0b568ee2c)
-<br/>You can add note, edit note, delete note.
+<br/>User can add note, edit note, delete note.
 To ease user, there will be an apply function which system will detect when there is a new course and color, then it will shown up in left hand side to let user to apply existing course and color.
 Therefore, user no need to waste their memory remember or to find which course is pair with which color.

 ![image](https://github.com/user-attachments/assets/6912be65-efee-4c93-bd22-7ffee11771d0)
-<br/>You can search by week or by course or both.
+<br/>User can search by week or by course or both.

 ![image](https://github.com/user-attachments/assets/ec697805-d79a-4fcf-aa2e-a5c96e895a88)
-<br/>Once you upload a photo in a particular note, then you would like to edit the note by uploading photos, it will detect whether you have uploaded duplicate photo and not allowed to have duplicate photo exist.
+<br/>Once user uploads a photo in a particular note, then user would like to edit the note by uploading photos, it will detect whether user have uploaded duplicate photo and not allowed to have duplicate photo exist.
 <br/> ---------------------------------------------------------------------------------------------------------------------------------<br/>

 <i>GPA Grade Calculator </i><br/>